All Episodes

 We'll look at some of these other ones.

-Uh funding of a Dartmouth call this was an interesting to me because I'm in New Hampshire.
+This was of interest to me because I'm in New Hampshire.

 Funding of a Dartmouth College study involving sexual arousal in anesthetized female rats.

-You know, I've had dates like that, uh, especially in New Hampshire, oddly enough.
+You know, I've had dates like that, especially in New Hampshire, oddly enough.

-Uh that um that's number nine on the list of the top ten most ridiculous use of stimulus funds.
+That's number nine on the list of the top 10 most ridiculous use of stimulus funds.

-And we'll look at some of the other ones uh coming up in uh in the uh in the hours ahead.
+And we'll look at some of the other ones coming up in the hours ahead.

-I think one of the reasons we pulled that back was because of because of the ridicule they got since they announced it.
+I think one of the reasons we pulled that back was because of the ridicule they got since they announced it.

 And it's important to keep up the pressure on that.

-Too many people, when you go to the airports, too many people are just shuffling through them.
+Too many people, when you go to the airports, too many people are just shuffling through there.

-They think the longer the lines got and the and the and the more uh stupid little it'sy bitsy it impositions they're subjected to, uh the more that's a sign that the government is keeping them safe.
+They think the longer the lines got and the more stupid little itsy bitsy impositions they're subjected to, the more that's a sign that the government is keeping them safe.

 That's absolutely untrue.

-Uh Mark Davis will be here tomorrow, and the great Walter E. Williams will round things out for two thousand and nine on New Year's Eve.
+Mark Davis will be here tomorrow and the great Walter E. Williams will round things out for 2009 on New Year's Eve.

 Remember these guys' names, actually.